Frequently Asked Questions

 in the payload if you implement retries, although Sinch doesn't explicitly guarantee idempotency based on it for the/batches

 endpoint.
-It's often safer to log the failure and investigate manually or use a more sophisticated queuing system for critical broadcasts that require guaranteed exactly-once processing.
-For this guide, we'll rely on logging failures.
+It's often safer to log the failure and investigate manually or use a more sophisticated queuing system for critical broadcasts requiring guaranteed exactly-once processing.
+For this guide, we'll rely on logging failures.6.
+Database Schema and Data Layer (Optional Enhancement)

 While this guide focuses on accepting recipients directly via the API, a common scenario involves fetching recipients from a database.